wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   (1) The sum payable by a bill is a sum certain within the meaning of this Act, although it is required to be paid---

-    *   (a) With interest:
+    *   (a) with interest:

-    *   (b) By stated instalments:
+    *   (b) by stated instalments:

-    *   (c) By stated instalments, with a provision that upon default in payment of any instalment the whole shall become due:
+    *   (c) by stated instalments, with a provision that upon default in payment of any instalment the whole shall become due:

-    *   (d) According to an indicated rate of exchange, or according to a rate of exchange to be ascertained as directed by the bill.
+    *   (d) according to an indicated rate of exchange, or according to a rate of exchange to be ascertained as directed by the bill.

     (2) Where the sum payable is expressed in words and also in figures, and there is a discrepancy between the 2, the sum denoted by the words is the amount payable.